aws-amplify/docs/cli-toolchain/plugin-commands.md

 `amplify plugin list` lists all the active plugins, along with other information of the local Amplify CLI plugin platform.

 ### Amplify plugin init
-The Amplify CLI provides the utility command `amplify plugin init` (and its alias `amplify plugin new`) for the development of the plugin modules.<br/>
+The Amplify CLI provides the utility command `amplify plugin init` (and its alias `amplify plugin new`) for the development of plugins.<br/>
 This command prompts you with a bunch of questions, and creates the skeleton of a plugin package for you to furthur develope.
 You can optionally add this new plugin package into the local Amplify CLI platform, so you can test it during devleopment.

 ### Amplify plugin verify